 While snowboarding was very popular among young people in the late nineties, professionals in the industry have gotten older, and many sponsors have pulled out.

-Importantly, this may simply represent the normal lifecycle of any new sport.
-Reaching it’s natural plateau, with only the true fans (you!) continuing its legacy.
+Importantly, this may simply represent the normal lifecycle of a new sport.
+Explosion, reaching it’s natural plateau, a decline and then the true fans (us!) continuing its legacy.